vramdhanie/bird-snap/tutorial/introduction.md

 ## Introduction

-In this tutorial you will use the amazing *create-react-app* tool to initial and application, then add several components to your react application.
-You will then use *redux* to manage teh state of the application.
+In this tutorial you will use the amazing *create-react-app* tool to initialize an application, then add several components to your react application.
+You will then use *redux* to manage the state of the application.

+It is expected that you are already familiar with the fundamentals of JavaScript and the use of command line tools.

 ### Requirements
 You will need